TritonDataCenter/rfd/rfd/0003/README.md

 ## Terminology

-### How is a server reboot executed in SDC?
+### How is a server reboot executed in Triton?

-In order to reboot a SDC server, we execute the following CNAPI request
+In order to reboot a Triton server, we execute the following CNAPI request

     sdc-cnapi /servers/<UUID>/reboot -X POST